stfxecutables/df-analyze/README.md

 ### Feature Type and Cardinality Inference

-Features are checked, in order of priority, for useless feature or features that cannot be used by `df-anaylze`:
+Features are checked, in order of priority, for features that cannot be used by `df-anaylze`.
+Unusable features are features which are:

-1. Constancy (all values identical or identical except NaNs)
+1. Constant (all values identical or identical except NaNs)
-2. Sequential datetime data
+2. Sequential (autocorrellated) datetime data
 3. Identifiers (all values unique and not continuous / floats)

-Then, features are identified as either (1) binary, or (2), one of:
+Then, features are identified as one of:

+1. Binary
-1. Ordinal
+2. Ordinal
-2. Continuous
+3. Continuous
-3. Categorical
+4. Categorical

 based on a number of heuristics relating to the unique values and counts of these values, and the string representations of the features.